-The tour will be led by NYS archeologist Dave Staley, NYS DEC Historic Preservation Officer Chuck Vandrei, and Paul Hai, Associate Director, SUNY-ESF Adirondack Ecological Center, and Newcomb historian Don Seauvageau.
+This tour will be led by NYS archeologist Dave Staley, NYS DEC Historic Preservation Officer Chuck Vandrei, Paul Hai, Associate Director at SUNY-ESF’s Adirondack Ecological Center, and Newcomb historian Don Seauvageau.
 The tour begins at 10 AM and ends around 3:30 PM.

 The fee is $50 for members and $60 for non-members.

 Please note that this tour involves some hiking and navigating uneven terrain.